 - Eat a healthy diet and maintain blood glucose levels in order to promote healing.

-- Contact your podiatrist at the first sign of a problem.
+- Contact our wound care specialist at the first sign of a problem.

 There are many ways to adapt to life after losing a toe to amputation.
 You may benefit from physical therapy and specific exercises that can help strengthen the other toes in order to regain balance and stability while walking or running.
 In addition, a podiatrist can recommend special shoes such as orthotics that can be used to provide support where needed.
 For athletes, there are prosthetics available that can keep you in your sport even without a toe.

-If you have questions about wound care after a toe amputation, contact Alliance Foot & Ankle Specialists for a consultation today.
+If you have questions about wound care after a toe amputation, contact our wound care specialists for a consultation today.
 We can answer your questions and create an individualized treatment plan based on your specific needs.
 To request an appointment, contact our Grapevine or Keller office by filling out our convenient online form or by calling our office at 817-481-4000.